-Starbucks UK explain more about what you can expect when you order a traditional PSL: “With a combination of Starbucks Espresso Roast, pumpkin pie flavoured sauce and steamed milk, topped with heavenly whipped cream and pumpkin pie spices – cinnamon, nutmeg and cloves – the PSL is set to get you craving cosy afternoons and wooly jumpers.”
+Starbucks UK explains more about what you can expect when you order a traditional PSL: “With a combination of Starbucks Espresso Roast, pumpkin pie flavoured sauce and steamed milk, topped with heavenly whipped cream and pumpkin pie spices – cinnamon, nutmeg and cloves – the PSL is set to get you craving cosy afternoons and wooly jumpers.”

 If you're of an inquisitive mind you might have more queries on this legendary drink.
 We've answered the most Googled topics below to help satisfy your questioning mind.